Local Mechanisms of Compositional Generalization in Conditional Diffusion: Additional Experiments

-\paragraph{A Causal Intervention in location-conditioned CLEVR} Experiment 3 (\Cref{fig:clevr_locat_len_gen}) tests our theory via a direct causal intervention, wherein we design a local model architecture that explicitly enforces local conditional scores (as confirmed in \Cref{fig:clevr_grad}).
-We train the local model using the same conditioning as the failing Exp.~2 (labeling only a single object location), and find that the local architectural intervention restores length generalization (\Cref{table:xy-learned-counts}), ``fixing'' the failure.
-In fact, the local model trained on \emph{only one object} can length-generalize up to 6 locations, unlike even the Exp.~1 model (\Cref{fig:clevr_local_1}, \Cref{table:xy-learned-counts}).
+\paragraph{A causal intervention in location-conditioned CLEVR} Experiment 2L (\Cref{fig:clevr_locat_len_gen}) tests our theory via a direct causal intervention, wherein we design a local model architecture that explicitly enforces the local conditional scores defined in our theory.
+Specifically, we modify the architecture to process images as a grid of independent patches, each conditioned on the subset of locations within the patch.
+This design is conceptually related to local model architectures proposed in prior works like \cite{li2023gligen, zheng2023layoutdiffusion, cheng2023layoutdiffuse, watters2019spatial}.
+We train the local model using the same conditioning as the failing Exp.~2 (labeling only a single object location), and find that the local architectural intervention causes it to length-generalize (\Cref{table:xy-learned-counts}).
+In fact, the local model trained on \emph{only one object} can length-generalize up to \rebut{5} locations (\Cref{fig:clevr_local_1}, \Cref{table:xy-learned-counts}).
 This supports the hypothesis that local conditional scores could be a \emph{causal} mechanism for compositional generalization.
-Additional details in \Cref{app:exp3_detail}.
+Locality metrics and plots for Exp.~2L are shown in \Cref{fig:exp_123_metrics} and \ref{fig:clevr_loc_full}.
+Additional details in \Cref{app:exp2L_detail}.
+We perform an analogous local intervention for Experiment 3 that similarly improves length-generalization as described in \Cref{app:exp3L}.

-\paragraph{Length generalization in color-conditioned CLEVR} To better understand feature-space compositionality, we explore length generalization in color-conditioned CLEVR in \Cref{fig:clevr_color_len_gen} and \Cref{table:xy-learned-counts}.
-For color-conditioning, we would expect compositional structure to exist in an appropriate feature space that disentangles the different colors.
+\paragraph{Length generalization in color-conditioned CLEVR} In \Cref{app:color_expts} (\Cref{fig:clevr_color_len_gen} and \Cref{table:color_kmax}), we explore length generalization in color-conditioned CLEVR, where we may expect compositional structure to exist in an appropriate feature space.
 We observe that length generalization is possible to some extent -- e.g. a model trained on 1-5 objects can generalize to 7 colors.
-Next, we investigate whether the model actually learns a disentangled feature space (i.e.~one with CPC/LCS structure) by analyzing layer activations using the cosine similarity heuristic \ref{eq:cpc_heuristic}, and find evidence of color-disentanglement within several layers (\Cref{fig:clevr_color_len_gen} right).
-Details in \Cref{app:color_feat_detail}.